 The characteristically rustic and luxurious Samui hotel is a realization of principles and aesthetics behind the Six Senses vision of “barefoot luxury” beach escape.

-Founded by the renowned hotelier couple Sonu and Eva Shivdasani, Six Senses hotel brand is cut for the eco-conscious travelers seeking a break from the hustle and bustle of the everyday life.
+Founded by the renowned hotelier couple Sonu and Eva Shivdasani, the Six Senses hotel brand is cut for eco-conscious travelers seeking a break from the hustle and bustle of everyday life.
 The chain’s Samui property follows the brief.

 Glass walls, sliding doors separating the bedroom and a large bathroom, outdoor shower and generally spacious villa plan create a feeling of openness and closeness to nature.